Demian Voorhagen: Strategic Entrepreneurial Growth

 04:50.66 – Demian Voorhagen

-I Mean so it always starts with a conversation right?
-So We have an introduction call or that’s called a discovery call and we basically look at okay, do you actively experience any problems.because typically and that’s the interesting part is that.
-Kind of my best clients if you will are the ones that are not really experiencing problems.
-So Everything is fine and they just so happen to run into me through one way or the other and they think oh well, it might actually be interesting to give this guy a go. .
-And then we just start tweaking things.
-Ah based on things that I find and it really increases the growth rate of the company but typically where I start is okay, what are you currently doing are you experiencing any problems or is there a certain direction where you want to go where you see problems occurring.or what do you feel is currently holding you back.
-That’s typically kind of the starting point.and then I really started looking at the company in a holistic Way.
-So You know what the website says, what the copy says, and what is the funnel that someone goes through.
+I mean so it always starts with a conversation right?
+So We have an introduction call or that’s called a discovery call and we basically look at okay, do you actively experience any problems because typically and that’s the interesting part is that, kind of my best clients are the ones that are not really experiencing problems.
+So everything is fine and they just so happen to run into me through one way or the other.
+And they think oh well, it might actually be interesting to give this guy a go.
+And then we just start tweaking things based on things that I find and it really increases the growth rate of the company.
+But typically where I start is okay, what are you currently doing?
+Are you experiencing any problems or is there a certain direction where you want to go, where you see problems occurring?
+Or what do you feel is currently holding you back.
+That’s typically kind of the starting point and then I really started looking at the company in a holistic way.
+So what the website says, what the copy says, and what is the funnel that someone goes through?
 How was sales done?
 How is marketing done?
-What are operations doing like what is the go-to market strategy.some of my clients.
-Some people even hire me as a pre company entity like okay I have this idea.
+What are operations doing like what is the go-to market strategy?
+Some of my clients, some people even hire me as a pre-company entity like okay I have this idea.

 06:18.10 – Demian Voorhagen

-And I know you have a lot of relevant experience like can you help me out a couple of hours a week as kind of like ah a paid cofounder so that I make sure that I do the right things some already have everything started but are kind of in the looking for product market fit ah phase so they have some revenue.and one of the other clients that I also have a case study on on my website.
-Very briefly.
-I’ve been working there for about seven months now and we went from 21 to 55 k monthly recurring revenue so they were really already quite established I would say.
+And I know you have a lot of relevant experience like can you help me out a couple of hours a week?
+Like a paid co-founder so that I make sure that I do the right things.
+Some already have everything started but are kind of in the looking for product market fit phase, so they have some revenue and one of the other clients that I also have a case study on my website very briefly.
+I’ve been working there for about 7 months now and we went from 21k to 55k monthly recurring revenue so they were really already quite established I would say.

 Yeah.